oracle/json-in-db/YCSB/README.md

 # Environment
-To run the YCSB benchmark against AJD instances, an AJD instance need to be provisioned.
+To run the YCSB benchmark against AJD instances, an AJD instance needs to be provisioned.
 The steps to provision the AJD instance is given below:

 ## AJD Instance: